How to Wake the Woke

 When “ideology” or “injustice” occupy every corner of life’s stadium, such concepts lose their utility and become mere matters of language.
 When these problems are everywhere, attacking them is futile and they matter no more.
 Similarly, applying the concept of intersectionality systematically to all social scenarios will render void our ability to make any distinctions that have any practical or moral value.
 Looking forward, we can only build a better world after first accepting the possibility of using words that are not shifting their meaning as we speak.

 In chapter VII of Lewis Carroll’s Alice Through the Looking Glass (1871), a lion notes how hard it is for monsters to cut up cakes.
 He might have been thinking about our fantastically intersected woke unicorns attempting to section out welfare to an infinity of aggrieved citizens.
 Our case is still dire because nihilism threatens when language becomes the only issue (see Thuc.
 3.82).
 As Borges put it in “Las ruinas circulares” (1940), when life is either hell or has no meaning—often the same thing—then you’re left with neither tigers nor horses, just gray temples.
 You might do better to find the most oppressed person on earth and give them everything you own.
 You might also set yourself on fire.
 An alternative to self-sacrifice—a near-term solution preferred by most modern liberals—is to use the state as a charitable apparatus.
-But the long-term problem—a problem signaled by Alexander von Humboldt and John Stuart Mill—is that government imposes uniformity and destroys individuality.
+But the long-term problem—a problem signaled by Wilhelm von Humboldt and John Stuart Mill—is that government imposes uniformity and destroys individuality.
 Global similitude then brings you back to what René Girard once called a “sacrificial crisis,” which occurs when a culture loses its religion and forgets its ritual—finding itself without distinctions and unable to believe in itself.
 Girard saw the apocalyptic effect of “leveling the group” in the Kaingang tribe of Brazil.
 Once the Kaingang saw they had no chance of survival, no cultural identity with which to resist their modern rivals, internal reciprocal violence became their only interest.
 Thucydides saw the same thing after the dissolution of linguistic distinctions among the ancient Greeks: “To get revenge on someone mattered more than not being hurt in the first place oneself” (3.82.7).

 Intersectionality is doomed to become so densely crisscrossed that it will resemble a giant black hole into which all the lines entering it will merge and vanish.
 An ever-expanding period on an infinite page.
 At that point, a new architecture will be required—an architecture for the future, not the past; one that transmits optimism and hopefulness, not apathy and doomsdayism.
 I’m a child of the seventies.
 I suggest infinite slivers of mirror on a revolving sphere inside a dome under a central skylight above a large pool of ink flowing gently down a whirlpool.